fabioz/mu-repo/README.rst

-Note: in case you're seeing this repo wondering why the last commit was so long ago, I'd like to mention that this is because it's a pretty stable tool and seldomly needs maintanance (i.e.: it hasn't become abandoned -- quite the contrary, I use it daily without any hiccups).
+Note: in case you're seeing this repo wondering why the last commit was so long ago, I'd like to mention that this is because it's a pretty stable tool and seldomly needs maintenance (i.e.: it hasn't become abandoned -- quite the contrary, I use it daily without any hiccups).